marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

        +-> FOOBAR
 ```

-Next, the workflow service needs to enroll the new WORKFLOW+Litware tenant with the Operations and FooBar services.
+Next, we need to enroll the new WORKFLOW+Litware tenant with the Operations and FooBar services.

-It calls the enrollment endpoint for Operations, passing through the storage configuration supplied by the call to Workflow enrollment.
-This results in a similar outcome: the Operations endpoint adds its configuration to the tenant, then creates a sub-tenant it will use to call its own dependencies:
+We start with Operations, which repeats the process we have just carried out for Litware and Workflow, resulting in a similar outcome: the WORKFLOW+Litware tenant has configuration attached to it for the Operations service, and the dependency of Operations on FooBar results in a sub tenant being created for Operations to use when calling FooBar on behalf of WORKFLOW+Litware, with the ID of the new tenant being attached to WORKFLOW+Litware using an Operations-specific well-known key:

 ```
 Root tenant